mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 In other words, the posterior is proportional to the prior times the likelihood.

-We can model location vectors are probability distributions; the shape of the distribution tells us the most likely location values; i.e., peaks of higher density values denote most likely values.
+We can model location vectors as probability distributions; the shape of the distribution tells us the most likely location values; i.e., peaks of higher density values denote most likely values.

 At the beginning, our distributions might be quite flat, but as we get more data/inputs, we can produce more meaningful distributions, i.e., distributions with more salient peaks.
 The Bayes' rule is the mathematical tool to achieve that.